 I was born and brought up in Rossendale and live in Crawshawbooth with my family.
 When time allows I love to walk across our beautiful countryside.
 I work part time at a local primary school and for my real job, I look after my family and manage all the joys and difficulties that a parent with a child with autism faces.
-My role as Governor enables me to take an active role within the school and I look forward to contributing to its future successes.
-I have connection with the school through attending children and I have previously served on Tor View School’s Governing Body as both a Parent Governor at Tor View for four years.
-I have recently taken up the post of Chair of Governors for the school.
+My role as Trustee enables me to take an active role within the Trust and I look forward to contributing to its future successes.
+I have connection with the school through attending children and I have previously served on Tor View School’s Governing Body as both a Parent Governor and as the Chair.

-Clare Mulderrig - Acting Chair of Trust, Finance Director
+Clare Mulderrig - Chair of Trust, Finance Director

 Emma Taylor - Trustee, HR Director

 I am the proud mother of three boys including one at High School and a set of twins who attend Primary School.
 One of my twins attends Tor View.
-I am very proud to be a Trustee and to have previously served as a Parent Governor of the school as I want to offer my support and assistance to this fantastic school wherever possible.
+I am very proud to be a Trustee and to have previously served as a Parent Governor of Tor View School as I wanted to offer my support and assistance to this fantastic school wherever possible.
 I feel we are very lucky to have such specialist staff in our local area.
 I would like use my experience to be a support to both staff and parents.
 As well as being a parent to a child with special needs, I also I work at Bacup and Rawtenstall Grammar school where I teach Law.
 I have been in teaching for around 8 years, prior to which I was a solicitor.
 In my spare time I volunteer at a local youth group and organise events at my local church.
 As stated, I have connections with the school through attending children.